-WEST VIRGINIA HOUSING DEVELOPMENT FUND 5710 MacCorkle Avenue, SE Charleston, West Virginia
+WEST VIRGINIA HOUSING DEVELOPMENT FUND 5710 MacCorkle Ave, SE Charleston, West Virginia 25304

-At your request, we have examined the constitution and laws of the State of West Virginia (the "State") and a record of proceedings related to the Release (as defined below) by the West Virginia Housing Development Fund (the "Housing Development Fund"), a public body corporate of the State created by and pursuant to Article 18 of Chapter 31 of the Code of West Virginia, 1931, as amended (the "Act"), and organized and existing under the Act and the laws of the State, of a portion of the proceeds of the Housing Development Fund's New Issue Program Bonds, 2009 Series A (the "2009 A Bonds"), in the aggregate principal amount of \$31,110,000, such portion constituting the Housing Development Fund's New Issue Program Bonds, 2009 Series A, Subseries A-1 (the "2009 Subseries A-1 Bonds").
+At your request, we have examined the constitution and laws of the State of West Virginia (the "State") and a record of proceedings related to the Release (as defined below) by the West Virginia Housing Development Fund (the "Housing Development Fund"), a public body corporate of the State created by and pursuant to Article 18 of Chapter 31 of the Code of West Virginia, 1931, as amended (the "Act"), and organized and existing under the Act and the laws of the State, of a portion of the proceeds of the Housing Development Fund's New Issue Program Bonds, 2009 Series A (the "2009 A Bonds"), in the aggregate principal amount of \$30,000,000, such portion constituting the Housing Development Fund's New Issue Program Bonds, 2009 Series A, Subseries A-2 (the "2009 Subseries A-2 Bonds").

-The 2009 Subseries A-1 Bonds were authorized to be issued pursuant to the Act, the General New Issue Bond Program Resolution adopted November 19, 2009 (the "Resolution"), the First Supplemental New Issue Bond Program Bond Resolution, adopted November 19, 2009 (the "First Supplemental Resolution"), and the Second Supplemental Resolution Amending the First Supplemental New Issue Bond Program Bond Resolution, adopted September 28, 2010 (together with the First Supplemental Resolution, the "Supplemental Resolution"; the Supplemental Resolution and the Resolution, collectively, the "Resolutions").
-Bonds issued pursuant to the Resolution ("New Issue Program Bonds"), including the 2009 Subseries A-1 Bonds, are authorized to be issued for the purpose of providing funds to carry out the New Issue Bond Program as described in the Resolution.
+The 2009 Subseries A-2 Bonds were issued pursuant to the Act, the General New Issue Bond Program Resolution, adopted November 19, 2009 (the "Resolution"), the First Supplemental New Issue Bond Program Bond Resolution, adopted November 19, 2009 (the "First Supplemental Resolution"), the Second Supplemental Resolution Amending the First Supplemental New Issue Bond Program Bond Resolution, adopted September 28, 2010 (the "Second Supplemental Resolution"), and the Third Supplemental New Issue Bond Program Bond Resolution, adopted January 19, 2012 (the "Third Supplemental Resolution"; together with the First Supplemental Resolution and the Second Supplemental Resolution, the "Supplemental Resolution"; the Supplemental Resolution and the Resolution, collectively, the "Resolutions").
+Bonds issued pursuant to the Resolution ("New Issue Program Bonds"), including the 2009 Subseries A-2 Bonds, are authorized to be issued for the purpose of providing funds to carry out the New Issue Bond Program as described in the Resolution.

-The 2009 Subseries A-1 Bonds are dated, mature on the dates, bear interest at the rates and are subject to redemption and otherwise are as described and provided for in the Supplemental Resolution.
+The 2009 Subseries A-2 Bonds are dated, mature on the dates, bear interest at the rates and are subject to redemption and otherwise are as described and provided for in the Supplemental Resolution.
 Upon the issuance of the 2009 A Bonds, the proceeds thereof, less certain fees, were deposited into an escrow fund.
-The Housing Development Fund has elected to cause the release of moneys from such fund, in accordance with the terms of the Resolutions, in an amount corresponding to the aggregate principal amount of the 2009 Subseries A-1 Bonds (the "Release").
+The Housing Development Fund has elected to cause the release of moneys from such fund, in accordance with the terms of the Resolutions, in an amount corresponding to the aggregate principal amount of the 2009 Subseries A-2 Bonds (the "Release").